Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

     > [!NOTE]
     > The voice control feature is not thread-safe and depends on the Ecore main loop.
 Implement voice control within the Ecore main loop and do not use it in a thread.

-3. Prepare the Voice control service with the `vc_mgr_prepare()` function, which connects the background Voice control daemon.
-The daemon records and recognizes audio data and converts sound to text.
+3. Prepare the voice control service with `vc_mgr_prepare()`, which connects the background voice control daemon.
+The daemon records and recognizes audio data and converts sound to text:

     ```c
     void